 Certain blood and urine tests can point to a diagnosis of diabetes insipidus such as a high sodium level (hypernatraemia) and high concentration of the blood (serum or plasma osmolality), along with a low urine concentration (urine osmolality).

-To be certain of the diagnosis, a ‘water deprivation test’ is commonly undertaken.
+To be certain of the diagnosis, a ‘water deprivation test’ was previously undertaken.
 This takes several hours and involves attending hospital early in the day and being deprived of any fluid intake.
 Initial blood and urine tests are done to measure the concentration and salt levels in both.
 At hourly intervals, the same tests are repeated along with measurements such as blood pressure, weight and the amount of urine passed.
 If the blood sodium or concentration levels rise significantly above normal along with low urine concentration, then it is likely that the patient has diabetes insipidus.

 To test if the diabetes insipidus is cranial or nephrogenic, an injection of desmopressin (a manufactured form of anti-diuretic hormone) is given.
 An hour after this injection is given, the urine concentration is tested again.
 If there is an increased concentration of more than 50% then cranial diabetes insipidus is most likely.
 Patients with nephrogenic diabetes insipidus will have a poor response to the desmopressin injection.